khoih-prog/BlynkEthernet_WM/README.md

 1. Change Synch XMLHttpRequest to Async to avoid  ["InvalidAccessError" DOMException](https://xhr.spec.whatwg.org/)
 2. Reduce memory usage.
+3. Remove dependency to ArduinoSTL library if using this [`EthernetWebServer library`](https://github.com/khoih-prog/EthernetWebServer)

 ### Releases v1.0.4 (Fast jumping to v1.0.4 to synch with other Blynk_WM Library)